-Any eCommerce business's success relies heavily on its checkout process's effectiveness.
+Any eCommerce business’s success relies heavily on the effectiveness of its checkout process.
 Shopify is no exception.

 With its user-friendly interface and myriad features, Shopify makes it easy for entrepreneurs to set up and manage an online store.
 But to maximize your sales, you need to optimize your checkout process.

-A recent study from Invesp shows that the conversion rate for an online store is 2.68% only, and Baymard institutes indicate that the abandoned cart rate stands at 69.99%, which makes it important to optimize your Shopify checkout page.
+A recent study from Invesp shows that the conversion rate for an online store is only 2.68%.
+Baymard institutes indicate that the abandoned cart rate stands at 69.99%, making optimizing your Shopify checkout page important.

 In this article, we’ll share some essential tips to help you get more sales by optimizing your Shopify stores’ checkout pages!

 What is checkout process optimization?